We now publish all decisions on cases investigated, as part of our increasing transparency.

 The decisions published can be searched and filtered by date, the complaint category, type of outcome, tenure and order, plus the type of landlord.
-An explanation of the range of outcomes on decisions is set out below.
+An explanation of the range of outcomes on decisions and landlord types is set out below.
 Please note that the filter on type of landlord only applies to decisions published from November 2021.

 - Maladministration – where the landlord, for example, has failed to comply with its legal obligations, its policies and procedures or unreasonably delayed in dealing with the matter.
 This could be a finding of service failure, maladministration or severe maladministration, depending on the seriousness of the failure and the impact on the resident

 - Partial Maladministration – where there are multiple findings following investigation within one determination and at least one, but not all, of these is maladministration